aldellar/portfolio/content/featured/CollabSpace/index.md

   - Swagger/OpenAPI
   - Material UI
   - Jest
+  - Git
 ---

-CollabSpace is a collaboration platform with secure login, user dashboards, and protected routes.
-The frontend is built in React with Material UI and Context API, and the backend uses Node.js and PostgreSQL.
-APIs are described with OpenAPI and validated with express-openapi-validator.
-Tests are written with Jest to ensure everything works reliably.
+CollabSpace is a full-stack collaboration platform featuring secure authentication, user-specific dashboards, and protected routes.
+The frontend is built with React, using Material UI and the Context API, while the backend runs on Node.js with a PostgreSQL database.
+APIs are documented with OpenAPI and validated using express-openapi-validator.
+Comprehensive tests are written in Jest to ensure reliability across the stack.

 Key features include:

-- JWT authentication for secure login and role-based access
+- Secure JWT authentication with role-based access control
 - Responsive React UI styled with Material UI
-- PostgreSQL for relational data modeling
+- Normalized relational data modeling in PostgreSQL
-- OpenAPI-based request/response validation
+- Strict request/response validation via OpenAPI and express-openapi-validator
-- Jest tests for frontend and backend logic
+- Full-stack testing using Jest for frontend and backend logic